mayamcdougall/NotePaper/README.md

 * **enabled**

-	If this variable is defined, your site's main index.md will be ignored in favor of a blog-style front page.
+	If enabled, your site's main index.md will be ignored in favor of a blog-style front page.

 * **limit**

-	This is the number of articles that will be displayed on your front page, should you use the optional front page feature.
+	This is the number of articles that will be displayed on your front page, should you use the front page feature.

 #### comments